 Powering our Warehouse with Solar Energy

 The Food Bank owns a warehouse in Concord (31,000 sq.ft.) with a large area for refrigeration and freezer storage (2,800 sq. ft).
-Running the warehouse and refrigeration areas consumes a lot of electricity and is the primary reason why our electrical bill used to top $4,000 every month.
-But, we are proud to say we are using solar energy to power our warehouse operations—being more sustainable, saving thousands of dollars, and using the savings in our mission to serve the hungry in Contra Costa and Solano counties.
+Running the warehouse and refrigeration areas consumes a lot of electricity.
+Using solar energy to power our warehouse operations helps us be more sustainable, save thousands of dollars, and allows to use the savings to better serve Contra Costa and Solano counties.

 Grocery Recovery Program

-Since the beginning, the Food Bank has been rescuing quality food from growers and grocery stores that would otherwise end up in landfill.
-In 2019, our Grocery Recovery program rescued 4.5 million pounds of food.
+Since 1975 the Food Bank has rescued quality food from growers and grocery stores that would otherwise end up in landfill.
+Grocery Recovery program rescues an average of 4.5 million pounds of food each year.

 We are grateful to CalRecycle and California Climate Investments for making it possible for us to expand our food rescue pickups from grocery donors on the weekend.
 Our grant project included the purchase of a new hybrid refrigerated truck to complete these pickups.
 The new hybrid emits 22% less greenhouse gas (MTCO22e) and makes our fleet more environmentally friendly as we work to serve our community.